dndg/opta-tutorials/tutorials/CodesysOptaEthernetTutorial/content.md

 At this stage, CODESYS downloads the program and configuration to the device.
 This step is essential to properly update the device’s configuration, especially if the Finder OPTA still contains an outdated setup.

-Now upload the program and the configuration by clicking the green **Login** button at the top:
+Now upload the program and the configuration by clicking the green `Login` button at the top.

 ![Login](assets/en/10-login.png)

-After it loads, press **Start** to run the program:
+After it loads, press `Start` to run the program.

 ![Start](assets/en/11-start.png)

 The program will start, and the four LEDs on OPTA will begin cycling on and off.
-To stop it, click **Stop**:
+To stop it, click `Stop`.

 ![Stop](assets/en/12-stop.png)

-Finally, disconnect by clicking **Logout**:
+Finally, disconnect by clicking `Logout`.

 ![Logout](assets/en/13-logout.png)